What is TNM?

 In the late '90s, Foos co-founded The Bridge, a free humanities program for low-income adults.
 Through The Bridge, Shari saw firsthand the need for humanistic communities in an increasingly technological world.
 She responded by founding The Narrative Method in 2013, creating programs and facilitator trainings.
 The success of these programs led to Foos being invited to teach The Narrative Method at Antioch University.

 Since its inception, TNM has grown to include programs for universities, businesses, K-12 teachers, and In 2018, TNM: DIY Human.
 Self-facilitated, DIY Human makes TNM's award-winning process accessible to anyone, anywhere, based on the idea that you don't need a license to use your humanity.

-Shari was formerly a television and radio writer, improv artist and creator of cutting edge salons and events.
-She is the recipient of the New Directions for Veterans Community Hero Award (2015), and The Antioch University Los Angeles Lifetime Achievement Award (2016).
-Shari serves on the boards of Coalition for Engaged Education and City Kids Foundation, and is a co-founder of IKAR LA.
+Shari was formerly a television and radio writer, improv artist and creator of cutting-edge salons and events.
+In late 2020, Foos joined sparks & honey, Omnicom’s technology-based cultural consultancy, as a Senior Cultural Briefing Apprentice.
+A vocal advocate for the causes close to her heart, she is the recipient of the New Directions for Veterans Community Hero Award (2015) and The Antioch University Los Angeles Lifetime Achievement Award (2016).
+Shari serves on the boards of Coalition for Engaged Education and City Kids Foundation and is a co-founder of IKAR LA.